sycobuny/kythera/README.md

 ## IRCd support ##

 Kythera can, in theory, support any IRCd.
 So long as a protocol module has been written, your IRCd should work.
-Kythera ships with support for any TS6-based IRCd.
+Kythera ships with support for several IRCds.
 These include:

   * ircd-ratbox (tested with 2.2.9)
   * charybdis (tested with 3.2.1)
+  * UnrealIRCd (tested with 3.2.8.1)

 Other TS6-based IRCds may work.
 For now, the TS6 module only provides support for TS6-only networks.
 If you link a non-TS6 server, Kythera will ignore it.